Are you struggling with the following?

 - joint pain

-There are several different causes of hypothyroid, depending on which gland is affecting the thyroid function (primary thyroid or the pituitary or hypothalamus, for example), but autoimmune thyroiditis, where the body actually produces antibodies to attack its own thyroid tissue, is by far the most common and unfortunately becoming more common due to stress, poor diet, and the toxic nature of our environment.
+There are several different causes of hypothyroidism, depending on which gland is affecting the thyroid function (it could be the thyroid itself or the pituitary or hypothalamus, for example), but autoimmune thyroiditis, where the body actually produces antibodies to attack its own thyroid tissue, is by far the most common and unfortunately becoming more common due to stress, our Standard American Diet, and the toxic nature of our environment.

 - imbalanced gut flora and leaky gut